mayerbalintdev/GYM-One/README.md

 *   Customization: Customize the software to fit your specific needs with various themes and settings.

 <h2>⏰ Expected arrival:</h2>
-The very first version of GYM One is expected to be released in **mid-October 2024**.
+The very first version of GYM One is expected to be released in <strong>mid-October 2024</strong>.

 <h2>💻 Built with</h2>